 Some papers spoke of the end of feudalism and the dawn of a new age.
 But what had happened was not new.
 People who had grown feeble had been physically destroyed.
 That, in Africa, was not new; it was the oldest law in the land.

-The only fairly admirable character, an independent, small-time retailer Zabeth, keeps herself removed from most of the population as if fearing some infection.
+The only fairly admirable character, the independent, small-time retailer Zabeth, keeps herself removed from most of the population as if fearing some infection.

 Zabeth’s son, Ferdinand, is also interesting, less as a person than a compelling symbol of lost humanity.
 When he comes into the story, put under Salim’s care by Zabeth in hopes of gaining an education and a future, he is soon torn between frail loyalty to Salim and an impulse to exploit Salim’s shaky status as a recognized foreigner in Africa.